Empowering Voices in Core Outcome Set Development in Rheumatology

 As you gain confidence, you may:

-The PRP Support Team can help you identify opportunities to grow.
+The PRP Advisory Council can help you identify opportunities to grow.

 No. The unique value you bring is your lived experience.
 You’ll learn about research as you go.
 OMERACT offers orientation, mentoring, and online modules to help you build knowledge and confidence.